lpradovera/signalwire-developer-documentation/intros/intro_laml.md

 To find out how to set up your account and your first LaML bin, refer to [SignalWire 101](/intros/signalwire_101)

-Outbound calls and messages started via the [LaML REST API](https://docs.signalwire.com/topics/laml-api) are controlled the same way.
+Outbound calls and messages started via the [LaML REST API](https://docs.signalwire.com/topics/laml-api), whichwe will cover in a subsequent post, are controlled the same way.
 When you start an outbound call or message, you also pass a link to a LaML document.
 SignalWire will make a request to this document to determine how it should proceed with the call or message.

 While a single LaML document is executed at a time, many documents can be linked together and generated dynamically to create complex applications to fit any need.